~ ‘NYC MIDNIGHT’ SHORT STORY CHALLENGE ~

 “2:02 — maybe that signifies the second word in the second paragraph?”

 He scribbled down words in his notebook.
 Arranged and rearranged them.
 A coherent sentence was formed.
-Nine words, one from each novel he had written.
+Nine words, one from each novel he had written, open at the page it had fallen.
 His life’s work dictating what felt like his fate in one, simple, terrifying sentence:

 The old man under the moon is watching you.